taishi-i/awesome-ChatGPT-repositories/README.md

  * [poe-api-wrapper](https://github.com/snowby666/poe-api-wrapper) - 👾 A Python API wrapper for Poe.com, using Httpx.
 With this, you will have free access to ChatGPT, Claude, Llama, Google-PaLM and more! 🚀
  * [llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
  * [rotary-gpt](https://github.com/tcz/rotary-gpt) - I turned my old rotary phone into a ChatGPT-based home assistant and now you can too
+ * [rusty_llama](https://github.com/moonkraken/rusty_llama) - A simple ChatGPT clone in Rust on both the frontend and backend.
+Uses open source language models and TailwindCSS.

 |Name|GitHub Stars|Language|License|